 Choose a bank from the drop-down list.
-If you do not assign I/O standards to a bank, that bank uses the default standard selected in the Device Selection Wizard.
+Any banks not assigned I/O standards use the default standard selected in your Project Settings.

 Locked

 Select this option to lock all I/O banks, so the I/O Bank Assigner cannot unassign and re-assign the technologies in your design.